SultanimMubin/Path/contents/path/temp.md

 # Temp thoughts

+Pain killers (analgesic) in this world are signs that there could be a world in which pain does not exist.

+---

 Though experiment:

 Ask two persons, to describe a house.
 In detail.
 List of rooms, dimensions of each place, where are the stuff located, the color of stuff, etc.